smhulme/startup/notes.md

 - **Logging:** Use `console.log()` or a logging library to track requests and errors for easier debugging.
 - **Frontend Integration:** Use `fetch` in your React app to call your backend endpoints.
 Handle loading and error states in your UI.
 - **Third-Party APIs:** When calling third-party APIs (like Calendly), do so from the backend if you need to keep API keys secret, or from the frontend if it's a public integration.

+## MongoDB

+- **Collections:** using collections allows me to separate different types of data like users and packageInfo
+- **Operations:** I can use operations like findOne, insertOne, and updateOne to change info in the database